syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

-In the View page, add TreeView helper and map the properties defined in to the corresponding fields in data source and specify the drag and drop settings.
+In the view page, add TreeView helper and map the properties defined in to the corresponding fields in data source and specify the drag and drop settings.